 The CLOSE command is a low-level command intended for individual switch control in special signal-routing applications.
-It is not the easiest way to do routine measurements since the tree switches are not automatically configured as with the high-level commands.
+It is not the easiest way to do routine measurements since the tree switches and the isolation relays are not automatically configured as with the high-level commands.